 - Raymond J. Lane – General Partner – Kleiner Perkins Caufield & Byers

-- Stan Scoggins – Vice President of Worldwide Digital Assets – Universal Studios
+- Stan Scoggins – SVP, Universal Studios

 If you look closer, there are a few decisions that are a little bit concerning.
-The health benefits, though still excellent, are more expensive than they used to be, with higher deductibles.
+Health benefits, though still excellent, are more expensive than they used to be, with higher deductibles.
 Offices are being sold off to increase the bottom line, despite falling revenues.
 Raises, too, are now no longer based solely on performance but are tied to many other factors, making them harder to get.